pingcap/docs-tidb-operator/en/restore-from-aws-s3-using-br.md

         prefix: my-folder
     ```

-After creating the `Restore` CR, execute the following command to check the restoration status:
+After creating the `Restore` CR, execute the following command to check the restore status:

 {{< copyable "shell-regular" >}}